chrisatthestudy/kiwi/README.md

 If the -c (contents) option is specified, Kiwi will create an index.html file with a 'contents' list of links to all the other files.

+If the -s (sort) option is specified, it should have an argument of either FILE or TITLE.
+If the argument is FILE, the pages are sorted into order by filename.
+If the argument is TITLE, the pages are sorted into order on the basis of the contents of their first non-blank line.

+This sort option only has any real effect if the -c (contents) option is specified, in which case it controls the order of the entries in the index.html page, or if a @@PAGE-NAV element is included in the template or the files, in which case it controls the order that the pages are navigated through.

 The --version option displays the version number and exits.

 The --help option displays the help and exits.

-### Post-Processing
+Post-Processing

-The final output is post-processed before it is written to file, and will replace meta-date entries found in either the template or the source:
+The final output is post-processed before it is written to file, and will replace meta-data entries found in either the template or the source:

-* @@TITLE - replaced with the directory name
+@@TITLE - replaced with the directory name
-* @@DATE  - replaced with the current date
+@@DATE  - replaced with the current date
+@@PAGE-NAV - replaced with 'back' and 'next' links between the pages

-In addition, user-defined tags can be included in either the template or the source files.
+In addition, user-defined meta-data tags can be included in either the template or the source files.
 There should be a declaration of the tag which specifies the tag name and the replacement text.
 Any occurrence of the tag name will be replace with the given text.

 E.g.:

 @@CSS:style.css

 would declare a CSS tag with "style.css" as the replacement text.
 This tag declaration is deleted after it has been read.